 The world around us is continuing to grow in complexity.
-In the modern world, innovations in the areas of mobility, travel, communication, technology and information are exposing us to an increasingly complex landscape that is changing more quickly than we can easily adapt to.
-In the recent past of even the last century, people may not have traveled or been exposed to ideas, people and cultures outside of their immediate community.
-Individuals were not exposed to the same level of interdependence, connection, diversity or need for adaptation that we consider normal now.
-The world is simply growing in its complexity—economically, socially, ecologically, politically and biologically.
+In the modern world, innovations in the areas of mobility, travel, communication, technology, and information are exposing us to an increasingly complex landscape that is changing more quickly than we can easily adapt to.
+In the recent past or even the last century, people may not have traveled or been exposed to ideas, people, and cultures outside of their immediate community.
+Individuals were not exposed to the same level of interdependence, connection, diversity, or need for adaptation that we consider normal now.
+The world is simply growing in its complexity—economically, socially, ecologically, politically, and biologically.

-As manual therapists, we are privileged to be at that intersection of the individual and the world, as our clients present with a variety of stress-related challenges: TMJ problems, digestive disorders, sleep dif culty, muscle tension, pain disorders, emotional dif culties, environmental sensitivities and autoimmune dif culties among them.
+As manual therapists, we are privileged to be at that intersection of the individual and the world as our clients present with a variety of stress-related challenges: TMJ problems, digestive disorders, sleep difficulty, muscle tension, pain disorders, emotional difficulties, environmental sensitivities, and autoimmune difficulties among them.
 Most of these problems defy single-session answers, and too much time can be wasted looking for a cause of what is really a much more global problem of a system burdened by patterned and chronic stressors.
 Our clients are looking for help.

 RESILIENCE VS. DEPLETION

-I’m reminded of a different client many years ago, Susan*, who, when asked to describe her experience of what general adaptation syndrome, or severe adrenal burnout, was like, she described sitting on the couch and being unable to do anything, and then the phone would ring and she would just break down in tears.
-Once a person’s system has achieved this level of hypersensitivity, we would de nitely call him chronically depleted.
+I’m reminded of a different client many years ago, Susan*, when asked to describe her experience of what general adaptation syndrome or severe adrenal burnout was like, she described sitting on the couch and being unable to do anything, and then the phone would ring and she would just break down in tears.
+Once a person’s system has achieved this level of hypersensitivity, we would definitely call him chronically depleted.

 Basically, with a chronically depleted client, releases are slow, adverse treatment reactions are common, and a lot of factors come together that make it likely for the therapist to feel unsuccessful and, perhaps, the client to terminate early—even while these clients represent a population in great need of support.